feaggle/feaggle-web/content/blog/welcome-epics.md

 without sacrificing ease.
 You can start using epics in feaggle 2.0.0: despite the major version, it's backwards compatible to feaggle 1.x and feaggle-jdbc!

+Read more information on how to use feaggle in the [the feaggle repository](https://github.com/feaggle/feaggle).
+You can also check the
-Read more information on how to use feaggle in the [the feaggle repository](https://github.com/feaggle/feaggle) and remember that if you have any feedback or suggestion,please fill us an issue so we can keep track of them 😍.
+[Getting Started](https://www.feaggle.org/tutorial/getting-started/) guide for more information about how to use feaggle in your project.

+And remember that if you have any feedback or suggestion,please fill us an issue so we can keep track of them 😍.